hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

-The design of the Dynamic SQL tags was influenced by the MyBatis framework (see [MyBatis Dynamic SQL](https://mybatis.org/mybatis-3/dynamic-sql.html)) but HotRod models it independently, so any generator can use it.
+The design of the Dynamic SQL tags was influenced by the MyBatis framework (see [MyBatis Dynamic SQL](https://mybatis.org/mybatis-3/dynamic-sql.html)) but HotRod models it independently, so any generator or underlying JDBC technology can use it.

 ## OGNL - The Ogonal Engine